Moving to Santiago, Chile

 We asked people in Santiago if they could share any humorous cultural blunders they commited.
 For new expats, keep in mind that these incidents are an inevitable part of expat life.
 Learning to laugh about them is the key!:

 "It is important to be mindful of cultural norms when visiting Santiago.
 It is considered impolite to be late for appointments or social engagements, so it is important to arrive on time.
 It is also important to dress conservatively, as Chileans tend to dress more formally than in other countries.
 Additionally, it is important to be respectful of the local customs and traditions, and to avoid making negative comments about the country or its people.
-Finally, it is important to be aware of the local language and to avoid speaking English in public, as this can be seen as disrespectful," said one expat in Santiago.
+Finally, it is important to be aware of the local language and to avoid speaking English in public, as this can be seen as disrespectful," said one expat who made the move to Santiago.

 Why do people move to Santiago?